 The Normalisation of Starvation

 Have you noticed how food content has suddenly taken over social media?
-Influencers who once shared makeup routines or skincare tips are now posting about food and sharing cooking videos.
-Why the shift?
-Because a starved brain becomes preoccupied with food and influencers are making money off views.
+Influencers who once posted makeup tutorials or skincare routines are now sharing recipes, cooking videos, and constant food-related content.
+This shift isn’t random.
+A starved brain becomes fixated on food and influencers are profiting from the engagement that obsession drives.

-This is also why weight regain (often plus some) is so common when dieting stops, your body needs to trust that there is enough energy (fat) to rebuild the tissue (muscle mass) it lost.
+This is also why weight regain — often plus some — is so common once dieting stops.
+The body needs reliable energy available for it to rebuild the tissue it was forced to sacrifice.

 Diet culture doesn’t care about your health.
-As long as you dislike your body, someone is profiting.
-Ever wondered why women are the most affected?
-Because women are responsible for up to 80% of consumer spending.
-You weren’t born hating your body, you were taught to.
-It truly is the perfect scam, as long as you’re taught to hate your body, you’ll be spending money trying to “fix it”.
-You can’t “fix” what was never broken to begin with.
+As long as you dislike your body, someone is making money.
+Women are disproportionately affected because women account for up to 80% of consumer spending.
+You weren’t born hating your body — you were taught to.
+As long as you believe that your body is a problem, you’ll keep spending money trying to “fit” it.
+But you can’t fix what was never broken.

 Manufacturing the OBes*ty Epidemic

-Most importantly, the IOTF was largely funded by two pharmaceutical companies Roche and Abbott, which provided around two-thirds of its total budget.
-Roche produced the antiobes*ty drug orlistat (Xenical), while Abbott manufactured sibutramine (Reductil), which was largely withdrawn from the Australian market in 2010 due to increased risks of serious cardiac events, including heart attack and stroke.
-Orlistat just stops your body from absorbing fat, which in turn gives you severe diarrhoea if you consume fat.
+Most importantly, the IOTF was largely funded by two pharmaceutical companies.
+Around two-thirds of its budget came from Roche and Abbott.
+Roche produced the weight-loss drug orlistat (Xenical), while Abbott manufactured sibutramine (Reductil) — a drug withdrawn from the Australian market in 2010 due to increased risks of heart attack and stoke.

 The Biology of Human Starvation

-Most of what we understand about semi-starvation comes from Ancel Keys’ work, The Biology of Human Starvation, often referred to as the Minnesota Starvation Study.
-It was an extremely well-controlled experiment, one that would not be considered ethical to carry out today.
+Must of what we know about semi-starvation comes from Ancel Keys work, The Biology of Human Starvation, commonly known as the Minnesota Starvation Study — an experiment that would be considered unethical today.

-The Minnesota Starvation Study ran from 19 November 1944 to 20 October 1945, concluding near the end of World War II.
-Participants lived in the Laboratory of Physiological Hygiene under continuous 24-hour supervision.
+The study ran from November 1944 to October 1945, near the end of World War II.
+Thirty-two men aged 20–33 participated, all conscientious objectors in excellent physical and psychological health.
+They lived under continuous supervision in the Laboratory of Physiological Hygiene.

 12-week control period